Browse our papers

 Authors: Baptiste Lefort, Eric Benhamou, David Saltiel, Beatrice Guez, Jean-Jacques Ohana and Damien Challet

 Abstract: We used a dataset of daily Bloomberg Financial Market Summaries from 2010 to 2023, reposted on large financial media, to determine how global news headlines may affect stock market movements using ChatGPT and a two-stage prompt approach.
-We document a statistically significant positive correlation between the sentiment score and future equity market returns over short to medium term, which reverts to a negative correlation over longer horizons.
-Validation of this correlation pattern across multiple equity markets indicates its robustness across equity regions and resilience to non-linearity, evidenced by comparison of Pearson and Spearman correlations.
-Finally, we provide an estimate of the optimal horizon that strikes a balance between reactivity to new information and correlation.
 Read more

 Using ChatGPT to Predict the Equity Markets - PSL Week Slides